bluzomby/thebalancer/README.md

 # thebalancer
-a game I am writing for the my technology class at school
+A game about balancing chemical equations that I am writing for a class at my school.
+This is my first "real" programming project.
+Currently nowhere near being done.